codeMonkeyLife/MyGitRepo/readme.txt

 add a new line
 add a new line in dev branch
 add a new new line in dev branch too

+I am new line in dev branch hahha